eclipse-aaspe/server/README.md

 <major>.<minor>.<patch>.<buildnumber>-<AAS Schema Version>-<alpha>-<stable|latest|develop>
 ```

-- **buildnumber**: An incremented value for each build, important for development or latest releases to distinguish builds even if there's no new version number.
+- **buildnumber**: An incremented value for each build, crucial for distinguishing between builds, particularly for development or latest releases without new version numbers.
 - **AAS Schema Version**: Indicates the AAS main schema used in this version.
-- **alpha**: Indicates this is still an alpha build, not a finished release.
+- **alpha**: Denotes an alpha build, indicating it's not yet a finished release.
-- **stable**: The latest stable release, where the main features are confirmed working.
+- **stable**: Represents the latest stable release, confirming that main features are working.
-- **latest**: The most recent build on the main branch.
-It's relatively stable but may have some issues.
+- **latest**: Indicates the most recent build on the main branch, generally stable but may have minor issues.
-- **develop**: A build from a branch other than main or develop.
-It's for testing and may be unstable.
+- **develop**: Refers to builds from branches other than main or develop, primarily for testing and potentially unstable.

 ### Release a New Version

-With the change to semantic versioning, the release process has been updated as well.
+With the switch to semantic versioning, our release process has been enhanced:

-To release a new version, follow these steps:

 1. **Update the Changelog**
-  - Move all current changes to the [Released] section in the [changelog](CHANGELOG.md).
+   - Move all recent changes to the [Released] section in the [changelog](CHANGELOG.md).
-  - Determine the new version number based on semantic versioning and add the release date.
+   - Determine the new version number based on semantic versioning and include the release date.

 2. **Update the Version Configuration**
-  - Use the new version number to update the [current_version.cfg](src/current_version.cfg).
+   - Update the [current_version.cfg](src/current_version.cfg) with the new version number.

 3. **Push Changes**
-  - Push these changes to the branch you want to release from (main/develop/or your branch).
+   - Push these changes to the new branch, you made from the `main` branch state you want to release.

-4. **Create a New Version Tag on GitHub**
+4. **Create a New PR to Release Branch**
-  - Go to GitHub and create a new version tag on the branch.
-This tag should be the full version string, such as "0.3.0-1-aasV3-alpha-develop".
-The build number can be omitted in the tag name.
+   - Submit a pull request targeting the release branch.
+Ensure all necessary details are provided.

+5. **Rebase to Main**
+   - After the PR is merged into the release branch, rebase these changes onto the main branch.
+This ensures consistency across branches and updates [current_version.cfg](src/current_version.cfg) and [changelog](CHANGELOG.md) on the main branch.

+Once the branch is merged into the release branch, GitHub Workflows will **automatically** initiate, creating a new draft release.
+Review the release to confirm everything is in order before publishing it in the release settings.

+Docker image releases are handled automatically at this stage.

+### Nightly Releases

+We employ a cron job to check nightly for changes on the main branch.
+If changes are detected, it creates a new prerelease `latest alpha` build.
+This process automatically assigns a new version number, creates a tag, and releases the corresponding Docker images.
+A changelog is also automatically generated based on PR changes; however, direct merges into main are not included in this changelog.

+You can manually trigger this process using the workflow [here](https://github.com/eclipse-aaspe/server/actions/workflows/prerelease-on-merge-to-main.yml).

 ### Example Version Tags
-- `1.0.0-1-aasV3-alpha-develop`: An alpha build on a develop branch with build number 1.
+- `v1.0.0.1-aasV3-alpha-develop`: Alpha build on a develop branch.
-- `1.0.0-2-aasV3-alpha-stable`: A stable release with build number 2.
+- `v1.0.0.2-aasV3-alpha-stable`: Stable release.
-- `1.0.0-3-aasV3-alpha-latest`: The latest build on the main branch with build number 3.
+- `v1.0.0.3-aasV3-alpha-latest`: Latest build on the main branch.

+---

 ## OLD DOCUMENTATION